 Number of Churches that Support King's Each Year

-The King's University is Edmonton's Christian university, serving students and communities across western Canada and around the world.
-Its campus is located in Alberta's young and vibrant capital and sits on Treaty Six territory, the traditional home of many Indigenous peoples.
+The King's University is Edmonton's Christian university and serves students and communities across western Canada and around the world.
+Its campus is located in Alberta's growing and vibrant capital and situated on Treaty Six territory, the traditional home of many Indigenous peoples.

-The world can be studied best when acknowledged that it was created by and belongs to God.
+We believe that the world can be studied best from the perspective that it was created by and belongs to God.
 Come to King's and you'll see friendly, welcoming faces.
 We do our best to reflect Christ's love and grace to all students.
 The university receives top rankings and recognition on national surveys for student-faculty engagement, a supportive campus, and quality of teaching.
 It's no wonder King's boasts of a 98% post-grad employment rate!

 Commitment to Academic Excellence